jordles/notes/Data_Structures_and_Algorithms/Quick Sort.md

 - Swap the pivot with the pivot index
 - Return the pivot index

-**Lomuto's partition scheme** - the pivot is always the first/last element
+**Lomuto's partition scheme** - the pivot is always the last element
 **Hoare's partition scheme** - the pivot is always somewhere in the middle, and uses two pointers

 **For random pivot:**